Chicken Feet

 $4.00

-- The glucosamine and chondroitin found in chicken feet support joint health and can be beneficial for dogs with arthritis or joint problems.
+Their naturally occurring glucosamine and chondroitin make chicken feet dog treats an excellent option for supporting joint health.
+These compounds help maintain cartilage, improve mobility, and can be particularly beneficial for dogs with arthritis or joint stiffness.

 -